Sanding vs. screening

 Cut in along the first wall with a high-quality brush.
 Use a natural bristle brush for oil-based urethane or a synthetic brush for water-based urethane.

 Photo 12: Use an applicator pad

 Apply polyurethane using an applicator pad attached to a long handle.
 When spreading the finish, you can dip the applicator into a paint tray filled with polyurethane, but a cardboard box lined with a plastic bag is less likely to tip over.
 To smooth the finish, first “unload” the pad by pressing it hard against a dry part of the floor.
-Then drag the applicator lightly across the floor from one end of the room to the other.
+Then drag the applicator lightly across the floor from one end of the room to the other for refinishing hardwood floors.

 The best floor finish for a do-it-yourselfer is polyurethane.
 Other floor finishes are either less durable or much more difficult to work with.
 You’ll find two types of polyurethane at home centers:

 The oil-based polyurethanes (or “oil-modified urethanes”) are easier to apply because they dry slowly, giving you more time to spread and smooth the finish.
-They have a yellowish hue and slowly darken with time, which may be good or bad depending on the look you want.
+They have a yellowish hue and slowly darken with time, which may be good or bad for staining hardwood floors depending on the look you want as you’re refinishing hardwood floors.
 The big drawback to oil-based products is the nasty vapor they give off.
 You must open windows and wear a respirator.

 Water-based polyurethanes (or “water-borne urethanes”) are generally a bit more durable than oil-based versions.
 They have a milky color when wet, but they dry crystal clear and remain clear.
-The milky color makes them easy to see, so you’re less likely to miss spots.
+The milky color makes them easy to see, so you’re less likely to miss spots while refinishing hardwood floors.
 Still, water-based products are harder to apply because they dry fast.

-NOTE: With either type of polyurethane, be sure it’s recommended for wood floors before you buy.
+NOTE: With either type of polyurethane, be sure it’s recommended for refinishing wood floors before you buy.